Generic Name: boceprevir (boe-SE-pre-vir)

 - Boceprevir should be used with extreme caution in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Boceprevir must be used with ribavirin.
 Ribavirin use during pregnancy has resulted in birth defects and fetal death.
 If you are able to become pregnant, talk with your doctor or pharmacist about the use of effective birth control while using boceprevir.
 If you become pregnant, contact your doctor immediately.
 You will need to discuss the benefits and risks of using boceprevir while you are pregnant.
-It is not known if boceprevir is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking boceprevir.

 Possible side effects of boceprevir: